aisingapore/SemiAutoLabeller-Bricks/README.md

 #### Solution Details and Scripts

-Detailed description of the project provided in auto_label.ipynb
+<p> Detailed description of the project provided in auto_label.ipynb
 	- Notebook outputs keywords (prelim_keywords.csv) from preliminary topic modeling
 	- Manually mix and match keywords to create dictionary (dict.csv) with desired categories, with a list of keywords for each category
-	- Notebook takes in dict.csv to proceed with the semi-supervised labeling
+	- Notebook takes in dict.csv to proceed with the semi-supervised labeling </p>

 ## Built With